 6. Formby, Merseyside

-It is conveniently located on this side of the water, is readily accessible by Merseyrail, and is great for a family day at the beach.
+It is conveniently located on this side of the water, is readily accessible by Merseyrail, and is excellent for a family day at the beach.
 Please be careful, heed the warnings posted on the beach, and be aware that there are no lifeguards present at this beach.

 7. Brownsea Island, Dorset